 Many patients choose implants to replace a single tooth, several teeth, or to support a full set of dentures.
 Implants are cylinders that are surgically placed in the upper or lower jaw where they function as a sturdy anchor for replacement teeth.

-They are made of titanium and other materials that are compatible with the human body, and they’ll better support bridgework because they won’t decay like natural teeth.
+They are typically made with titanium screws and materials like zirconium, which are compatible with the human body and better support bridgework because they won’t decay like natural teeth.
 Best of all, your bridgework or dentures won’t slip or make noise because the materials in the implant fuse with your jawbone.

 The Dental Implant Process